Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

 \section{Introduction}

 Examples of online platforms recommending content or products to their users abound in online economy.
-For instance, a marketplace like Etsy recommends vintage items made by independent sellers, a styling service like Stitch Fix recommends clothing designs made by custom brands, and an online platform like YouTube recommends content generated by independent channels to its users.
-Often, the platform making such recommendations must balance the dual objectives of being persuasive (a.k.a., being obedient~\citep{bergemann2016bayes}), i.e., make recommendations that will be adopted by the users, as well as furthering the platform's goals, such as increased sales, fewer returns or more engaged users.
+For instance, online retailers like Amazon or Etsy recommend products from third-party sellers to users, styling services like Stitch Fix recommend clothing designs made by custom brands, and online platforms like YouTube or Spotify recommend content or playlist generated by creators.
+There are two intrinsic challenges in such online recommendations, which we address simultaneously in this paper.
+First, the platform making such recommendations often needs to balance the dual objectives of being persuasive (i.e., making obedient recommendations that will be adopted by the users~\citep{bergemann2016bayes}) as well as furthering the platform's goals such as increased sales, fewer returns or more engaged users.
+Second, the platform often faces a large volume of \emph{new} products/contents/services with {\em a priori} unknown quality/reward distributions and thus has to learn to make good recommendation.
+We tackle these two challenges by studying learning to persuade on the fly.